 How To Write a Massage Therapy Business Plan To Create a Thriving Practice

-You want a successful massage practice.
+Having a successful massage therapy career is more likely if you look ahead to where you want to go.
 Your first step is to create a massage therapy business plan.

 If you think business plans are tedious, look at your business plan as a living guide to get you from where you are to where you want to go.
 You can change your plan as your practice develops, but without a guide to building your business, you're more likely to become one of the many massage therapists who quit the profession in less than five years.